-7 Tips for Planning an Epic Coming-of-Age Party in Orlando
+7 Tips for Planning an Epic Coming-of-Age Teen Party in Orlando

-It seems like just yesterday that they were bundled up and sleeping in your arms.
+It seems like just yesterday they were bundled up and sleeping in your arms.

-But with a little prep and collaboration, party planning doesn’t have to be stressful.
+But with a little prep and collaboration, party planning can be seamless.

-Use these seven tips to smoothly plan an event that you, your teen, and your loved ones will always cherish.
+Use these seven tips to smoothly plan an event that you, your teen, and your loved ones will cherish forever.

 When reserving a venue, keep in mind that you may also be competing with weddings, which are typically booked months or years in advance.